LiBingyu01/MTRefSeg/README.md

 * Please unzip the corresponding package before running a specific baseline.
 * Dataset paths, pretrained model paths, and output directories may need to be modified according to your local environment.
 * For training, evaluation, checkpoint conversion, and model-specific details, please check the README in the corresponding subfolder.
+* Note that the current **GeoPixel-based** baseline does not achieve satisfactory performance in our experiments.
+We welcome suggestions, discussions, and improved reproduction settings.
+Please contact us at libingyu0205@mail.ustc.edu.cn or libingyu0205@163.com.

 ## Acknowledgement